gravitational/workshop/k8sprod.md

 </body>
 ```

+**NOTICE:** There are some production level proxies that natively support circuit breaker pattern - [Vulcand](http://vulcand.github.io/) or [Nginx plus](https://www.nginx.com/products/)

+### Production Pattern: Sidecar For Rate and Connection Limiting

-**NOTICE:** We have used a sidecar patern - a special proxy that adds additional logic to the service, such as error deteciton, TLS termination
+In the previous example we have used a sidecar patern - a special proxy local to the Pod, that adds additional logic to the service, such as error deteciton, TLS termination
 and other features.

-There are some production level proxies that natively support circuit breaker pattern - [Vulcand](http://vulcand.github.io/) or [Nginx plus](https://www.nginx.com/products/)
+Here is an example of sidecar nginx proxy that adds rate and connection limits: